As a distance learner it's likely that you will rely on technology to keep you connected with your lecturers, other students and the wider University.

 Canvas Self-Enrol Courses

-It is likely that you will need to access Canvas as part of your course, but there are also a number of short, specific courses aimed at students for you to self-enrol on and complete at your own pace, including 'how-to' guides for using Microsoft Office and other software.
+It is likely that you will need to access Canvas as part of your course, but there are also a number of short, specific courses on the Canvas Gallery aimed at students for you to self-enrol on and complete at your own pace, including 'how-to' guides for using Microsoft Office and other software.